-As Takoma Park has become more divided over non-trivial issues, a far-left political group has emerged with the long-term goal of defining true patriotism within the city.
+As Takoma Park has become more divided over trivial issues, a far-left political group has emerged with the long-term goal of defining true patriotism within the city.

-Using scare tactics of staging protests and boycotting stores, these uber-Municipalists convinced the city council to pass a resolution declaring that all businesses within the city limits contain “Takoma” or some variation of the word in their name.
+Using scare tactics of staging protests and boycotting stores, these uber-Municipalists convinced the city council to pass a resolution declaring that all businesses and organizations within the city limits must contain some variation of the word “Takoma” in their name.